daviddao/exelixis/README.md

-# Exelixis.js
+# exelixis

 [![NPM version](http://img.shields.io/npm/v/exelixis.svg)](https://www.npmjs.org/package/exelixis)

-> A quick and dirty phylogeny creator for the web build on [TnT.tree](https://github.com/emepyc/tnt.tree).
-More coming soon!
+> Interactive and easy-to-use phylogenetic tree viewer for the web build on [TnT.tree](https://github.com/emepyc/tnt.tree).

 ## Getting Started
-Install the module with: `npm install exelixis` and build it with `npm run prepublish`
+Install the module with: `npm install exelixis` and build it with `npm run prepublish` Have a look at the examples by starting the server with `npm run sniper`

 ```javascript
 var exe = require('exelixis');